postandcourier/infant-mortality/one-rail-text.md

 This program offers group prenatal support.
 Women who are expecting infants, including those insured by the low-income Medicaid program, may sign up for one of these groups that meet regularly before delivery.

-Moms learn tips from health care professionals, form bonds with each other and share their own experiences.
+Moms learn tips from health care professionals, form bonds with each other and share their experiences.

 One study shows that women in group care, particularly black women, are less likely to deliver premature babies than women who don’t receive such care.